 Mixed Business invites you to meet Textile Design Graduate Brook Peridgon at Saturday's Meet the Maker Event in Los Angeles.
 The artist and textile designer will be on hand from 2:00 p.m. to 6:00 p.m. and showcasing two textile collections. … Read More

 Fashion Knitwear Design Graduate Marisol Aguirre has a new job at L.A.-based Alternative Apparel as a Technical Designer in the men's department.
-After finishing her degree in 2007, she worked for more than four years at Forever 21, in the girls department, … Read More
+After finishing her degree in 2007, she worked for more than four years at Forever 21, in the girls department, an … Read More

 This month the FIDM Library reports on ecological advances in making leather as more fashion and interior design companies seek out sustainable and organic alternatives.
 Conventional leather processing involves the use of chrome and heavy metals—methods tha … Read More

 Members of L.A.'s fashion community celebrated FIDM International Manufacturing & Product Development Student Karoline Korpor (pictured with Ilse Metchek), who recently received the Hank Pola Scholarship.
 Named in honor of the longtime textile executive and m … Read More